 Media Studies is challenging, interesting and creative.
-The course looks at a number of media industries across time, such as: Advertising, Music, Film, TV, Magazines, Newspapers, Video Games and Online Media.
+The course looks at a number of media industries, such as: Advertising & Marketing, Music Videos, Film, TV, Radio, Magazines, Newspapers, Video Games and Online Media.
 Media Studies involves the analysis of media language, issues of representation and application of theory.
-It also addresses the role of changing audiences, industries and historical and social contexts.
-You will develop a critical understanding of the media through engagement with set products and through the creative application of production skills.
+It also covers changing audiences, industries and historical and social contexts.
+You will develop a critical understanding of the media through engagement with set products and through the application of practical production skills.

 AS/A Level Media Studies

 What do I need to have studied, or have knowledge

 Having studied Media Studies at GCSE level is not a prerequisite, however it is helpful.
 Strong analytical and discussion skills in written responses are important, as there is a lot of new terminology and theory, and many different set products to work with.

 Experience in Design subjects and confidence in using ICT are advantageous for the production element of the course.
 Attention to detail and having an eye for design are important skills here.

 The world of Media is constantly evolving, so you will need to be aware of current and emerging trends in society.

 What will I learn on this course?